asam-ev/qc-framework/demo_pipeline/README.md

 # Demo pipeline

-The demo pipeline allow users to process OpenDRIVE and OpenSCENARIO files with respecting checkers and inspect the resulting `xqar` and `txt` files
+The demo pipeline allow users to process OpenDRIVE and OpenSCENARIO files with respecting checkers and inspect the resulting `xqar` and `txt` files.

 ### Download and run

-The demo pipeline is provided as docker image uploaded to Github container registry
+The demo pipeline is provided as a public Docker image in the Github container registry.

 To process a file, the `docker run` command below can be used and the following information can be specified:
-* The input folder which contains the input file.
+- The input folder which contains the input file.
-* The name the input file.
+- The name the input file.
-* The output folder where the output files can be saved.
+- The output folder where the output files can be saved.

 ```
 docker run \